katsojuna/itcwatch/README.md

   "sig": "UP",
   ...

+The "MP" entry can be an integer or float, or it can be a quoted string with an alphabetic prefix, for example "MP:"CP 42" or "MP":"CPC42"

 Click on the Releases link over on the right to download the Windows EXE.
 Source code will probably be released after a few updates.